IDDM: Identity-Decoupled Personalized Diffusion Models with a Tunable Privacy-Utility Trade-off: Experiments

 \textbf{Implementation details.} We adopt Stable Diffusion v2.1-base as the pretrained backbone and DreamBooth \citep{ruiz2023dreambooth} for subject-driven personalization.
 Unless otherwise stated, we run $ K=10$ outer iterations with a stage split of $\rho=0.1$, and each outer iteration contains $8$ PGD update steps.
 For fair comparison, all methods use the same step size $\alpha=0.008$ and bounded budget $\eta=0.08$ at $512\times512$ resolution.

 For identity decoupling, we use four surrogate face recognizers: IRSE50 \citep{Hu_2018_CVPR}, IR152 \citep{He_2016_CVPR}, MobileFaceNet \citep{chen2018mobilefacenets}, and FaceNet \citep{schroff2015facenet}.
 Before feature extraction, we detect faces and 5-point landmarks using SCRFD \citep{guo2022scrfd}, align each face to a canonical template, and resize the aligned crop to match each input resolution required by each recognizer (e.g., $112\times112$ or $160\times160$).
 We set ensemble temperature $\tau=0.03$.
-For evaluation, we use three additional off-the-shelf face recognizers, including AdaFace \citep{kim2022adaface}, QMagFace \citep{Terhorst_2023_WACV}, and ElasticFace \citep{Boutros_2022_CVPR}, which are kept frozen and are strictly disjoint from the surrogate recognizers used during optimization.
+For evaluation, we use various additional off-the-shelf face recognizers, including AdaFace \citep{kim2022adaface}, QMagFace \citep{Terhorst_2023_WACV}, ElasticFace \citep{Boutros_2022_CVPR}, R18, R50, and R100 \citep{zoo}, which are kept frozen and are strictly disjoint from the surrogate recognizers used during optimization.

 The surrogate DreamBooth model is fine-tuned for 1000 steps with prior preservation (\ref{prior}) on the private image set, updating both the UNet and text encoder with batch size 2 and learning rate $5\times 10^{-7}$.
 The instance prompt is \textit{``a photo of [sks] person''}.
 All experiments are conducted on a single NVIDIA A100 GPU.
 Personalized diffusion model training takes about 20 minutes per identity, and inference takes about 1 minute per batch, making deployment practical for authorized users.